ereverman/DC_Genomics_Jan2021/3_TrimmingAndFiltering.md

 # We have adapter sequences in our data files (saw with fastqc)
 # Adapter sequences came with the installation of trimmomatic
+# Our data used Nextera adapters, but others are used.

+ls ~/.miniconda3/pkgs/trimmomatic-0.38-0/share/trimmomatic-0.38-0/adapters/

 # copy the adapter sequences to the current directory
 cp ~/.miniconda3/pkgs/trimmomatic-0.38-0/share/trimmomatic-0.38-0/adapters/NesteraPE-PR.fa .

 trimmomatic PE \